wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - Developed for and testing on, Matisse CPU with 64GB for 57B models and 8GB Artic Islands GPU for 7b models .

 ## Credits:
-- The producers of...Llama.cpp, Vulkan, Qwen-Agent Framework, Qwen2 series language models...make my project possible.
+- The producers of...Llama.cpp, Vulkan, Auto-GPT, Qwen-Agent, Qwen2 series language models...make my project possible.